open-neuromorphic/open-neuromorphic.github.io/content/english/about/index.md

 ---
 title: "About"
 image: ONM.png
-description: "Discover Open Neuromorphic (ONM), a collaborative community for neuromorphic computing enthusiasts.
+description: "Discover Open Neuromorphic, a collaborative community for neuromorphic computing enthusiasts.
 Explore tools, frameworks, and educational content to fuel your passion."
 ---

 Open Neuromorphic is created by a loose collective of **open source** collaborators across academia, industry and individual contributors.
 Most of us have never met in person before but have started contributing to a common or each other's projects!